-From April 2010 to May 2013, he was the Washington Correspondent for Radar at O’Reilly Media.
-Prior to joining O’Reilly, he was the associate editor of SearchCompliance.com and WhatIs.com at TechTarget, where he wrote about how the laws and regulations that affect information technology are changing.
-(He’s also been a teacher, carpenter, waiter, cook, clerk, “knowledge broker,” and Web designer.)
+Starting in 2010, he was the first and only Washington Correspondent for Radar at O’Reilly Media.
+Prior to joining O’Reilly, Howard was the associate editor of SearchCompliance.com and WhatIs.com at TechTarget, where he wrote about how the laws and regulations that affect information technology are changing.